Chagatai language: Etymology

 who spoke this language claimed political descent from the Chagatai Khanate.

 As part of the preparation for the 1924 establishment of the Soviet Republic of Uzbekistan, Chagatai was officially renamed "Old Uzbek", which Edward A. Allworth argued "badly distorted the literary history of the region" and was used to give authors such as Ali-Shir Nava'i an Uzbek identity.
 It was also referred to as "Turki" or "Sart" in Russian colonial sources.
 In China, it is sometimes called "ancient Uyghur".

 History

+In the twentieth century, the study of Chaghatay suffered from nationalist bias.
+In the former Chaghatay area, separate republics have been claiming Chaghatay as the ancestor of their own brand of Turkic.
+Thus, Old Uzbek, Old Uyghur, Old Tatar, Old Turkmen, and a Chaghatay-influenced layer in sixteenth-century Azerbaijanian have been studied separately from each other.
+There has been a tendency to disregard certain characteristics of Chaghatay itself, e.g. its complex syntax copied from Persian.

 Chagatai developed in the late 15th century.
 It belongs to the Karluk branch of the Turkic language family.
 It is descended from Middle Turkic, which served as a lingua franca in Central Asia, with a strong infusion of Arabic and Persian words and turns of phrase.

 Mehmet Fuat Köprülü divides Chagatay into the following periods: